calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 So Cookie explained everything and when she was done talking she saw some tuxedo cats she went a little closer she noticed it was her parents.

 ## Chapter 9

+Cookie and the rest ran to the calico cats as fast as they could.

+Cookie hugged all of them and said, im so happy to see you!!!

+Cookie we have missed! you one of the small tuxedos said.

+Cookie told her family abut her adventures and how they met Pebbles and Large Tail and Biscuit.

+That sounds wonderful Cookies mom said, but your older brother Odepo is unfortunately adopted by a human.

+I had people adopt me too!
+Pebbles said.

+But these people are much worse Cookies mom said.
+They don't let him go outside they don't give him any fresh food or freedom.

+Well we will free Odepo!
+Cookie said strongly.

+Im not so sure thats a good idea Cookie's mom said, those humans have security cameras so they can cath us!

+Well why don't we do it at night Pebbles said, I always snuck out at night and went to the little river to get fish.

+But this is harder than getting fish one of The tuxedo cats said.

+Still we have to try Cookie said!
+Ok heres the plan.
+Large Tail will create a distraction by barking loudly.
+Biscuit and me will go through the back window and Pebbles will jump on the cameras ans try to destroy each of them one by one.
+My and Biscuit will find Odepo and bring him back!

+And what do we do? the tuxedo cats asked.

+If the humans notice us then all of you bight them as hard as you can ok!!!
+Cookie said.

+Ok the tuxedo cats said.

+3..2..1... lets go!
+Hold on Cookie said, where is the house?

+Over there a older tuxedo cat pointed to a old building that had holes in it.

+Oh Biscuit said looking scared.
+Maybe we just go home now i mean its only one tuxedo cat and-

+Before he could finnish his sentence all the tuxedo cats and one dog where heading towards the weird house.

+A few minuit's later the mission began and Large Tail was barking as loud as he could. eventually somebody came they threw a piece of bacon, and Large Tail could not resist bacon so he came running to the piece of bacon and after the human went away.

+Pebbles was doing her best to destroy the cameras but it was very hard.

+Cookie and Biscuit came from the back window but when they came in they saw something terrible it was Brown Ear.

+## Chapter 10